Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 3.5.1**
+- Add `disableDragToPinOrUnpin`: Disable tab pinning/unpinning via drag-and-drop between normal and pinned tabs (not available on Firefox 115).
+This setting will be removed if an official option is introduced.
+- Prevent window dragging during tab drop animation.

 **Version 3.5**
 - Update for Firefox 145.
 - Add animation when tabs are moved to another window.